chiuping24/Clang-Rewriter/clang-tidy/README.md

 #### LLVM/Clang/clang-extra-tools installation
 First of all, LLVM/Clang need to be installed.
 Please install it from [pre-built binaries](http://releases.llvm.org/download.html).
-The suggestion is don't install from source code building by yourself, the newest version of Clang will be produced.
+If you install Clang from source code building by yourself, please notice which version of source code.
+According the guideline method of `svn co ...`, the newest version of Clang will be produced.
 It may be not full-released.
 And it's difficult to get (another build ?) the clang extra tools such as clang-tidy...
 ```
 $ clang --version
 clang version 5.0.0 (tags/RELEASE_500/final)